matt-mendonca/podium-js/readme.md

 - Jade instead of ejs
 - We have different coding styles (a shallow point, I know)

+In short, hung's rps is like an app - you change it to create your presentation. podium is a framework - you use to present the presentation you created.

 what it does
 --------------